ocaml-flambda/flambda-backend/jane/doc/capsules.md

 > val capsule_ref : (int ref, '_weak1) Capsule.Data.t = <abstr>
 ```

-Here, the second type parameter is _weakly polymorphic_.
+Here, the brand is _weakly polymorphic_.
 Later on, the compiler will infer that this parameter is a particular capsule `'k`&mdash;it just doesn't know which one yet.

 In particular, we fill in `'_weak1` with an [existential type](https://dev.realworldocaml.org/gadts.html) that identifies various pieces of capsule `'k`.